rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 Choose from the available two-factor authentication options and finish the authentication process.

 ### X11 Forwarding
-To enable X11 forwarding when connecting to a Midway system with ssh, the -Y flag should be included:
+X11 forwarding is a mechanism that allows you to forward a remote application's display to your local machine.
+To enable X11 forwarding when connecting to a Midway system with SSH, the -Y flag should be included:
 === "Midway2"
     ```
     ssh -Y <CNetID>@midway2.rcc.uchicago.edu